 Enrollment Trends in Higher Education.
 Enrollment in higher education facilities surged due to the economic downturn that began in 2008.
 In 2010, enrollment reached its highest level, up 15% compared to before the recession.
 Enrollment in universities and community colleges increased by 5% and 10%, respectively.
+The COVID-19 pandemic, however, has dampened growth.
+Since 2019, enrollment has declined in community colleges by 16% while increasing slightly in the university sector by 1%, although undergraduate enrollment in the sector is down 2%.
+Nonetheless, Tennessee continues to lead the nation in financial aid opportunities and, with recent access-focused investments in dual enrollment grants fully funding up to four postsecondary courses for high school students, the state anticipates a return to pre-pandemic enrollment in the coming years.
 The Tennessee Education Lottery Scholarship program ("TELS") enabled more Tennesseans to attend college.
-In the 2019-2020 academic year, the Tennessee Lottery provided \$403 million in scholarships to nearly 151,000 students.
+In the 2020-2021 academic year, the Tennessee Lottery provided \$399 million in scholarships to over 151,000 students.
 Reported as part of the TELS program, the Tennessee Promise program provides two years of tuition-free attendance at any of the state's community colleges or colleges of applied technology for graduates of Tennessee high schools.
 The Tennessee Promise is a last-dollar scholarship, meaning it will cover tuition and mandatory fees not covered by the federal Pell Grant, the HOPE scholarship (a TELS award), or the Tennessee Student Assistance Award (a state-funded grant program).
-In 2019-20, the Tennessee Promise program distributed over \$32 million to over 16,000 students.
+In 2020-21, the Tennessee Promise program distributed over \$30 million to over 16,600 students.
 Beginning in 2018, Tennessee expanded the Promise program to adult students who are pursuing an associate degree, technical degree or technical diploma at a Tennessee community or technical college.
-In the same year, the Reconnect grant programs distributed \$31 million to nearly 13,000 adults.
+In 2020-21 the Reconnect grant program distributed \$29 million to nearly 11,600 adults.
 The importance of receiving training beyond high school remains, especially during uncertain economic times like those caused by the current worldwide pandemic.
 The long-term demand for higher education guarantees that the higher education system can sustain its long-term debt commitments into the future.